beast-dev/doc/tutorials/WNV_continuous_diffusion/WNV_continuous_diffusion_tutorial.md

 	CA0100_2005.5	Ef	California
 	GA31940_2004.5	Ef	Georgia
 		...
-	TX3545_2004.5	Tb	Texas
+	DQ080059_Pn_2003	38.58	-121.49

-After clicking `OK`, select the host trait and click on `create partition from trait..`.
-This new partition will be shown under the `Partitions` tab.
-Do the same for the location trait (state), resulting in three partitions in the `Partitions` tab:
+After clicking `OK`, select both the 'lat' and 'long' trait in the left window and click on `create partition from trait..`.
+In the window that pops up, enter a name for this partitions, e.g. 'location':

+{% include image.html file="07_traitSelection.png" prefix="tutorials/WNV_continuous_diffusion/" caption="" %}

+This new 'location' partition with 2 'Sites' and with a continuous 'Data Type' will be shown under the `Partitions` tab:

 {% include image.html file="08_traitPartitions.png" prefix="tutorials/WNV_continuous_diffusion/" caption="" %}